Ideal-adic completion of quasi-excellent rings (after Gabber): Introduction

 \begin{maintheorema}[Nishimura-Nishimura, Gabber] Let $A$ be a Noetherian ring, and $I$ an ideal of $A$.
 Assume that $A$ is $I$-adically complete.
 Then, if $A/I$ is quasi-excellent, so is $A$. \end{maintheorema}

 This result was proved in characteristic 0 by Nishimura-Nishimura in \cite{Nishimura87}, using the resolution of singularities.
-More recently, the general case was settled by Gabber, using his theorem of local uniformization of quasi-excellent schemes.
+More recently, the general case was settled by Gabber, using his theorem of weak local uniformization of quasi-excellent schemes instead of resolutions of singularities.
 The idea of his proof is sketched in a letter \cite{Laszlo07} from Gabber to Laszlo.
 The above theorem is a special and difficult case of the \textit{Lifting Problem}, which was formulated by Grothendieck \cite[Remarque (7.4.8)]{Gro}.
-For the precise definition of lifting problem as well as its variations, we refer the reader to Definition \ref{GrothendieckLifting}.
-As an important corollary, we obtain the following theorem (see Corollary \ref{completion-excellent}).
+For the precise definition of the lifting problem as well as its variations, we refer the reader to Definition~\ref{GrothendieckLifting} in Appendix~\ref{appA}.
+As an immediate and important corollary, we obtain the following theorem (see Appendix~\ref{appA}).

-\begin{maintheorema} Let $A$ be an excellent ring with an ideal $I \subset A$.
-Then the $I$-adic completion of $A$ is an excellent ring.
-In particular, if $A$ is excellent, then the formal power series ring $A[[x_1,\ldots,x_n]]$ is excellent. \end{maintheorema}
+\begin{maintheorema} Let $A$ be an excellent (resp.\ quasi-excellent) ring with an ideal $I \subset A$.
+Then the $I$-adic completion of $A$ is an excellent (resp.\ quasi-excellent) ring.
+In particular, if $A$ is excellent (resp.\ quasi-excellent), then the formal power series ring $A[[x_1,\ldots,x_n]]$ is excellent (resp.\ quasi-excellent). \end{maintheorema}

 Here is an outline of the paper.